JohnWGardner/Equality_and_Diversity/README.md

  ## Logo

-- CSS file is in the assets folder in the CSS sub-folder which were used to generate logo files are logo.css and logo.css
+- CSS file is in the assets folder in the CSS sub-folder which were used to generate logo files are logo.css
-- Images used are in the assests folder in the logo sub-folder files are
+- Images used are in the assests folder
 - - - -
 # Testing #